Code-Institute-Submissions/MoniPar-the-visensemble/README.md

 * Colour Scheme

   The colour orange was chosen as the primary colour for the website as it represents friendliness, enthusiasm and creativity.
-It was used for the logo and header text as well as important text and buttons to draw the eye.
+It was used for the logo and header text, as well as important text and buttons to draw the eye.

   [ColorMind](http://colormind.io/) was used to generate the following colour palette.